rchillyard/Number/README.md

 then _x_ will be a _Number_ with value __exactly__ one half.

+You probably want to see some code: so go to the worksheets package and take a look, starting with NumberWorksheet.sc, Foucault1.sc, Newton.sc, and so on.

 Introduction
 ============
 The Number project provides mathematical utilities where error bounds are tracked (and not forgotten).